CNAG-Biomedical-Informatics/cbicall/non-containerized/README.md

 cd cbicall
 ```

-If you only new to update to the lastest version do:
+If you only need to update to the latest version do:

 ```bash
 git pull